 We work with following Quality Labels:

-European Flax® is the qualitative visa of premium European linen fibre for all applications.
+European Flax® is the qualitative visa of premium European linen fiber for all applications.
 It preserves, highlights

--to certify a guarantee of transparency and security for each stage of production - from seed to fibreto be a brand -open
+-to certify a guarantee of transparency and security for each stage of production - from seed to fiber to be a brand -open

-to all prospective potential: a qualitative visa European flax fibre that anticipates and participates in the opening of new markets for fashion, lifestyle, home and technical opportunities
+to all prospective potential: a qualitative visa European flax fiber that anticipates and participates in the opening of new markets for fashion, lifestyle, home and technical opportunities

 -to participate in the entry into new geographical markets